Degagelemming95/EruptionMC/README.md

 ErruptionMC is a fork of GeyserMC which is a bridge between Minecraft Bedrock and Java Edition.

 Modified version of GeyserMC which is an open collaboration software by CubeCraft Games.
-This project is not affiliated with CubeCraft Games nor is this an official affiliate with GeyserMC.
+This project is not affiliated with CubeCraft Games nor any of their services including GeyserMC.

 Special thanks to the GeyserMC project for being a base software for us to modify!!